ppypp/CAFA_assessment_tool/README.md

-# Precision-Recall Assessment of Protein Function Prediction
+# Assessment of Protein Function Prediction

 ## Introduction
 Critical Assessment of Function Annotation (CAFA), is a community-wide challenge designed to provide a large-scale assessment of computational methods dedicated to predicting protein function.

 More information can be found at http://biofunctionprediction.org/cafa/ as well as the CAFA2 paper (Jiang et al, 2016)

-This toolset provides an assessment for CAFA submissions based on precision and recall.
+This toolset provides an assessment for CAFA submissions.

 For bug reports, comments or questions, please email nzhou[AT]iastate.edu.

 ## Dependencies
- - Python 2.7 or Python 3
+ - Python 3
  - Python packages can be downloaded from their sites or installed from repositories:
     1. [Biopython](http://biopython.org)
     2. [yaml](http://www.yaml.org/download.html)